jeffcarp/braintree-angular/README.md

 braintree-angular
 =================

-Use Braintree in your Angular app
+A module for using [braintree-web](https://github.com/braintree/braintree-web) in your Angular app.

+Currently supported integrations:

+- None.
+There are no currently supported integrations.